xLr864/crud-prod/README.md

 2 POST:- Add the data to the database

-3 PUT:- Completely modify a record
+3 UPDATE:- Modify a record either partially or completely

-4 PATCH:- Partially modify a record

-5 DELETE:- Delete existing record
+4 DELETE:- Delete existing record

 Developed by:- CHETAN